Cher’s Many Diva Demands Revealed Ahead Of Upcoming Tour

 Cher started her “Here We Go Again” tour last year in New Zealand.
 The European leg kicked off last month in Berlin, Germany, about which The Inquisitr previously reported.

-The “I Hope You Find It” chart-topper is 74-years-old and proves that age is just a number.
+The “I Hope You Find It” chart-topper is 73-years-old and proves that age is just a number.
 During her show, she rocked a semi-sheer blue corset leotard that showed off her chest and legs.
 A wig matched the ensemble for the concert which seemed to offer an Ancient Roman theme.

 On October 20, Cher is scheduled to play London’s iconic O2 Arena.